DanPenso/earthquake-data-analysis/README.md

 2. Open `earthquake-analysis.ipynb` in Jupyter Lab, Jupyter Notebook, or VS Code and run the cells.

 Notes:
-- The notebook is written to be tolerant of optional libraries — Plotly, Seaborn and scikit-learn are used when available but the EDA sections run without all of them.
+- The notebook is written to be tolerant of optional libraries - Plotly, Seaborn and scikit-learn are used when available but the EDA sections run without all of them.
 - Section 9 (modelling) requires `scikit-learn`; export of interactive Plotly figures to PNG requires `kaleido`.

+## Requirements

+Install the following packages (versions are minimums):
+- numpy>=1.23
+- pandas>=1.5
+- matplotlib>=3.7
+- seaborn>=0.12
+- plotly>=5.18
+- kaleido>=1.2
+- scikit-learn>=1.3
+- scipy>=1.10
+- nbformat>=5.9
+- nbclient>=0.9
+- ipykernel>=6.26
+- nbconvert>=7.10

 ## Reproducing results and outputs

 - To reproduce exported artifacts (HTML/PNG/CSV), enable the export flags in the notebook cells (Section 8.2 sets `export_epicentre_outputs`) and re-run the relevant cells.
-Outputs will be written to `outputs/`.
+Outputs will be written to `Outputs_SourceFiles/`.
 - The pipeline is deterministic given the same input CSV and environment; track `requirements.txt` and the timestamps of raw data to ensure reproducibility.

 ## Contributing / Git workflow

 - This repository is maintained on the `main` branch.
 For collaborative development, create feature branches and open pull requests.
 - If you want me to push changes to a branch or open a PR, tell me the branch name and message.